-Tuia 250 ki Tūranga is about people and place, what brought us together, what challenges us still, and how we are weaving our differing cultures and values into a future we will be proud to leave for our grand-children.
+Tuia 250 ki Tūranga is about our people and our place - what brought us together, what challenges us, and how we weave our differences into a future we will be proud to leave our grand-children.

 Tuia 250 ki Tūranga actively explores the stories on land and at sea.

 We will recognise and commemorate two extraordinary voyaging traditions and cultures –each with their legacies and technologies, opportunities and vulnerabilities.

 But most importantly, Tuia 250 ki Tūranga will make room for conversations, some of them awkward, all of them vital to forging a shared future.

 Between October 5 and 10, Tūranga is home to the nation’s official week-long commemorations programme and the launch of the Tuia 250 Voyage.

 Tairāwhiti people get a second bite at this historic occasion with the arrival of the Tuia Flotilla at Opoutama, Tolaga Bay on 12th October where they will remain until the 16th October.

 Join us as we recognise the extraordinary navigation traditions of Te Moananui a Kiwa – the feats of Pacific voyagers and the journey’s and navigational capabilities of early European explorers.

 In our back yard you will find many opportunities to engage with the a nuanced, multifaceted, challenging story of the early encounters between Māori and Europeans – the views from the bay and the views from the shore – as we strive to bring to life our history in all its forms.